Apple silicon: Apple A7

 The Apple A7 is a 64-bit PoP SoC whose first appearance was in the iPhone 5S, which was introduced on September 10, 2013.
 The chip would also be used in the iPad Air, iPad Mini 2 and iPad Mini 3.
-Apple states that it is up to twice as fast and has up to twice the graphics power compared to its predecessor the Apple A6.
+Apple states that it is up to twice as fast and has up to twice the graphics power compared to its predecessor, the Apple A6.
 The Apple A7 chip is the first 64-bit chip to be used in a smartphone and later a tablet computer.
+It includes a dedicated Secure Enclave Processor to help store and protect the data from the Touch ID fingerprint sensor on the iPhone 5S and iPad mini 3.

 The A7 features an Apple-designed 1.3–1.4 GHz 64-bit ARMv8-A dual-core CPU, called Cyclone, and an integrated PowerVR G6430 GPU in a four cluster configuration.
 The ARMv8-A architecture doubles the number of registers of the A7 compared to the A6.
 It now has 31 general-purpose registers that are each 64-bits wide and 32 floating-point/NEON registers that are each 128-bits wide.
 The A7 is manufactured by Samsung on a high-κ metal gate (HKMG) 28 nm process and the chip includes over 1 billion transistors on a die 102 mm^{2} in size.